dootje-2004/intersystems-rest-performance/Notes.md

 * Get the hostname of the registry container with `docker inspect -f '{{.Config.Hostname}}' zpm-registry`.
+The hostname can also be seen in the upper-left corner of the Management Portal of the registry container.
 We need this for setting up the registry reference on the REST container.
 The Docker hostname is usually a random hexadecimal string like `8e763a6c85c1`.